Turn website visitors into sales calls, instantly

 Customization is becoming an increasingly popular term used in various areas of business.
 In practice, it refers to crafting the product or service accordingly to the individual needs of the customer.
-From the perspective of the business, it might concern an addition to the standard offer or allowing the user to create his own product by using a given type of tool.
+From the perspective of the business, it might concern in addition to the standard offer or allowing the user to create his own product by using a given type of tool.

 The reason for it are constant changes, both in the customer needs and preferences as well as in the shape of the markets.
 As for today, it is not enough to “just” use any kind of email box or order a product from a limited offer.
-Consumer usually expects the company to meet more complex expectations, whilst in the long run perspective – help in building his vision of the product.
-It doesn’t matter whether it’s the vision of the best coffee in the morning or a service that determines his company’s performance.
+The consumer usually expects the company to meet more complex expectations, whilst in the long run perspective – help in building his vision of the product.
+It doesn’t matter whether it’s the vision of the best coffee in the morning or service that determines his company’s performance.
 We are supposed to be a helpful partner – not a cold, distant corporation.

-- Consider diversification of your offer – even the basic distinction of standard and premium offer can be beneficial
+- Consider diversification of your offer – even the basic distinction of standard and premium offer can be beneficial.